JaydeepAgravat/SmartCode/README.md

 1. Web scraping of the LeetCode website.
 2. Perform exploratory data analysis to identify areas for improvement within a repository of 3000 problems.
-3. Developing a user-friendly dashboard to helps users in making data-driven decisions.
+3. Develop a user-friendly dashboard to helps users in making data-driven decisions.
-4. Developing a LeetCode problems recommender system to help user in solving relevant problems.
+4. Develop a LeetCode problems recommender system to help user in solving relevant problems.

-## Web scraping of the LeetCode websit
+## Web scraping of the LeetCode website

 ## Exploratory Data Analysis